In simple words Service Level Indicators

 Based on your setting an alert burns {{ percL10n(longWindowPerc) }} just to trigger.
 Then it needs some time to resolve too.

-How many alerts like this can you have in {{ sloWindow.humanTime }} before the entire error budget is consumed?
+How many alerts like this can you have in {{ sloWindow.humanTime }} before the

-Warning: Long alert Window is too short at this burn rate ({{ burnRate }}x) which may lead to alert fatigue.
+Warning: Long alert Window is too short at this burn rate ({{ burnRate }}x)

 Error: Division by zero!
 Long alert Window is too short for enough valid {{ sloWindow.eventUnitNorm }} to be counted.